 Conference presentation “Is There Really Equality in the Art World, or Is His-tory Repeating Itself?: The Art of Cecily Brown” for The Sixteenth International Conference on The Arts in Society.
 16-18 June 2021 @ The University of Western Australia.
-This conference paper is formed through research for my Doctoral dissertation.
+This conference presentation is formed through research for my doctoral dissertation.

 My most recent publication is a write-up of a Christopher Pease painting, featured on the front cover of the “Studies in Western Australian History” current edition.